mariahnorell/website/content/courses/intro_pa/qualtrics.md

 - Qualitative vs. quantitative data from a survey
 - How to analyze results from the survey in a way that makes sense

-The following sections will dive into each of these themes so that you begin to feel more comfortable creating a survey in the future, if you are ever put in such a position.
+The following sections will dive into each of these themes so that you begin to feel more comfortable creating a survey in the future.

 ### Writing Good Survey Items

 Have you ever taken a survey about your experience with a product or within an organization asking about your experience with the company?
 These are just two examples of many options that circulate business needs.
-If you have taken one before and have scratched your head, slightly confused at what the survey item was asking about, you are not alone!

-What makes a survey item bad?
-Take a look at the three items listed below and see if you can identify if these are `good` vs. `bad` and why?
+If you have taken one before and have scratched your head, slightly confused as to what the survey item was asking about, you are not alone!
+So, what makes a survey item bad?
+Take a look at the three items below and see if you can identify why?

 ```
 1. Please rate the speed and accuracy of the help you received.